saniko/Universal-React/README.md

   1. [http-proxy](https://github.com/nodejitsu/node-http-prox)
   2. [axios](https://github.com/mzabriskie/axios)

   In the case of our components fetching asynchronous data, we need to pre-fetch that data before rendering on the server.
   Due to renderToString synchronous nature, we cannot use the recommended componentDidMount lifecycle method for ajax call, renderToString simply won't wait for the ajax call to complete.
-A typical pattern is to add a static method named fetchData() on our top level components that deals with asynchronous data fetching.
+A typical pattern is to add a static method named (usually) fetchData() on our top level components that deals with asynchronous data fetching.
   Once react-router's match() method will match the specific route to it's designated location, we will iterate over the renderProps attribute, looking for that static fetchData() method, invoke it with a redux dispatcher, and wait for the promises to resolve.
   Once all promises resolved we can render using renderToString().<br>

 4. **Universal state management** like [redux](https://github.com/reactjs/redux/blob/master/docs/recipes/ServerRendering.md)
 manage changes of state both the client and the server<br>